forxer/gravatar/readme.md

 $gravatarImage->email($email);
 ```

-These examples are also valid for the profile.
+These previous examples are also valid for the profile.

 ```php
 // the first parameter of `Gravatar::profile()` and `Gravatar::profiles()`